 How do you say ‘Phlox’?

-To pronounce this plant’s name, turn the ‘ph’ into an f-sound.
-If it was spelled phonetically, it would be flox or flocks, and when said aloud, it rhymes with box.
+If it were spelled phonetically, it would be flox or flocks, and when said aloud, it rhymes with box.

 I want a box filled with phlox to look at while I eat lox—all the italicized words rhyme.
 (Ok, bad puns will stop there!)

-Creeping Phlox Cultivars
+How to grow Creeping Phlox

 A cultivar is a plant that has been changed or curated by humans (it stands for CULTivated VARiety—learn more about cultivars.)
 Cultivars offer beauty, but they cannot beat the ecological benefits of planting a true native species.